 My goal in this one income family is to stretch my husband's hard earned cash money that he brings in and make it stretch as far as I can.
 I like to refer to this as "shopping smarter".
-We don't do without, we just spend when the price is right and many of times I determine what I am willing to buy an item for whether than it telling me, by avoiding running to the store for something I need.
+We don't do without, we just spend when the price is right and many of times I determine what I am willing to buy an item for whether than it telling me.
+I do this by having stock of common items and this has me avoiding to have to run to the store for something I need.
 If you are hesitant and think that you can't save, you don't buy many products, you would be surprised to learn what you actually do buy, I guarantee I can save you money!
 After a while, your grocery budget will be more like mine, spent on meat, produce and the stockpile!

 This is just some info on the basics of coupons; where to find them, different types and how to organize them.
 Continue reading more tips here under the Resource section.
-We also offer an Extreme Couponing 101 Workshop.
+We also offer an Extreme Couponing 101 Workshop online and locally.

 Where to Find Coupons:

 The first key is getting your subscription to the local paper at least every Sunday.
-In our Sunday papers come the Smartsource and occassional General Mills coupon inserts.
+In our Sunday papers comes the Smartsource coupon inserts.
+You will also receive the Proctor & Gamble insert 14 times a year.
 I have a great deal on subscribing to the paper for you, go here.
-The Redplum and Occassional Proctor & Gamble inserts come in that Tuesdays mail alongside the grocery ads.
-There are parts of the Valley that do NOT receive the Redplum and if you don't that means you won't get PG either.
+The Redplum inserts come in that Tuesdays mail alongside the grocery ads.
+There are parts of the Valley that do NOT receive the RedPlum.
 There is NO way to add yourself to the list either.
 You would have to ask a friend that gets them that may not coupon or order them through a clipping service.
-My favorite clipping service is Coupon Dede.

-There are loadable coupons too, here are a few sites for these: cellfire.com, shortcuts.com and krogerecoupons.
+There are loadable coupons too, here are a few sites for these: shortcuts.com, krogerecoupons, and Just 4 U for Safeway stores.
 Manufacturers also produced coupons on their own websites and facebook pages.
 The best way is to subscribe to this blog, we will keep you up to date, when you need to print and when you should use these coupons.
 This will save you a ton of time!!!

-You can also order whole inserts or clipped coupons from Coupons by Dede, there are many others out there, but she is my favorite and has whole inserts alongside a coupon reward system.
+You can also order clipped coupons from Coupons by Dede, there are many others out there, but she is my favorite and has whole inserts alongside a coupon reward system.
 To read more about ordering, visit the post here.
-Ebay is also a HOT place to get coupons!

 All You Magazine is the best magazine for coupons.
 It is only sold on the newsstand at Walmart, so I suggest a subscription, go here.